mimmi20/monolog-laminas-factory/README.md

 return [
     'log' => [
+        \Laminas\Log\Logger::class => [
             'handlers' => [
                 'myHandlerName' => [
                     'type' => 'pushover',

                     'options' => [
                         'token' => 'sometokenhere', // Pushover api token 'users' => ['email1@test.com', 'email2@test.com'], // Pushover user id or array of ids the message will be sent to
                         'title' => 'Error Log', // Optional: Title sent to the Pushover API 'level' => \Psr\Log\LogLevel::INFO, // Optional: The minimum logging level at which this handler will be triggered
                         'bubble' => false, // Optional:  Whether the messages that are handled can bubble up the stack or not 'useSSL' => false, // Optional:  Whether to connect via SSL.
 Required when pushing messages to users that are not the pushover.net app owner.
 OpenSSL is required for this option.
                         'highPriorityLevel' => \Psr\Log\LogLevel::WARNING, // Optional: The minimum logging level at which this handler will start sending "high priority" requests to the Pushover API
                         'emergencyLevel' => \Psr\Log\LogLevel::ERROR, // Optional: The minimum logging level at which this handler will start sending "emergency" requests to the Pushover API
                         'retry' => 22, // Optional: The retry parameter specifies how often (in seconds) the Pushover servers will send the same notification to the user.
                         'expire' => 300, // Optional: The expire parameter specifies how many seconds your notification will continue to be retried for (every retry seconds).
                         'timeout' => 10.0, // Optional
                         'writeTimeout' => 5.0, // Optional
                         'persistent' => false, // Optional
                         'chunkSize' => 100, // Optional

                         'formatter' => [], // Optional: Formatter for the handler.
                         'processors' => [], // Optional: Processors for the handler.
+                    ],
                 ],
             ],
         ],